3rd-Eden/payper/README.md

 # Payper

-Payper is a bundle loading strategy that is designed to promote re-use of smaller bundles across pages.
-It tries to solve the problem where you want to bundle only the code that is used on the page (pay for what you use) but still leverage the previously cached code without having to re-bundle it.
+Payper is a bundle loading strategy that is designed to promote re-use of (smaller) bundles across pages.
+It tries to solve the problem where you want to bundle only the code that is used on the page (pay for what you use) but still leverage the code that was loaded on previous pages without having to re-bundle it.

 Payper provides a HTTP API that will automatically concatenate multiple bundles into a single HTTP request.
 This HTTP request is then intercepted by our Service